htrajan/ht-drawsteel/Bestiary/Gnoll Cackler.md

 **INU RR**

 - ✦ ≤11: [[Frightened]] of the cackler (save ends)
-- ★ 12–16: [[Frightened]] of the cackler (EoT)
+- ★ 12-16: [[Frightened]] of the cackler (EoT)

-Effect: Allies targeted by this ability don't make a resistance roll.
+**Effect:** Allies targeted by this ability don't make a resistance roll.
 Targets who haven't used a cackletongue maneuver on this turn use it immediately at no cost.

 **Death Frenzy**